 We have all heard of the golden triangle – a kitchen design that ultimately forms a triangle between your most frequently used appliances – the stove, the sink and the fridge.
-But with the introduction of kitchen islands, stove tops with wall ovens, and open-concept layouts, this isometric design is not always feasible or even practical in today’s kitchen.
+But with the introduction of kitchen islands, stove tops with wall ovens and open-concept layouts, this isometric design is not always practical in today’s kitchen.
 Use these 4 work zones to design a more efficient kitchen today!

 If you missed the tips and how to make your dollars stretch in 10 Mistakes to Avoid When Renovating a Kitchen, be sure to read it here!
 I am not a designer by trade, but I have flipped several homes, helped others redesign theirs, and am in the process of designing and contracting my own French Country home.
 Instead of using the kitchen triangle, I have found that the most efficient kitchens result when designing a layout around these 4 work zones.

 Design an Efficient Kitchen – Work Zone #1